 About the author

-Vivienne Neale is an associate visiting researcher at the University of Hertfordshire’s Cyber Security Centre.
-She is also a digital marketer and director of VKN Digital, marketing agency in Hertfordshire, UK.
+Vivienne Neale has been an associate visiting researcher at the University of Hertfordshire’s Cyber Security Centre.
+She is also a digital marketer and director of VKN Digital, marketing agency in Doncaster, UK.

 We aim to help SMEs overcome marketing hurdles and create compelling digital content to drive results.
 If your website needs a refresh, new content, a rebrand, some general housekeeping – or perhaps you’re looking to build a new one from scratch – please get in touch via our contact page.
 We can also help with SEO, design and social media providing a one stop shop to make your marketing life easier.Tags: hackers